-Part one of of a two part blog series of explaining my morning routine
+Part one of two of my morning routine

 If you have followed me on social media for a while, you will know I get up at 4.44am most days.
 Yes, that is not a typo, 4.44am!
 A lot of people ask “How is that possible?”
 So here is why I choose to get up at 4.44am.

-In January 2017, I participated in Leanne Baker’s Project 14 course and where she spoke about morning and evening routines and how they set up our days.
+In January 2017, I participated in Leanne Baker’s Project 14 course, where she spoke about morning and evening routines and how they set up our days.
 I remember scoffing when she suggested getting up an hour before your family.
-Back then, I had a 5yo and 3yo who were my alarm clocks and they could wake anytime between 5-7am.
+Back then, I had a 5yo and 3yo who were my alarm clocks and they could wake any time between 5-7am.
 I thought “There is no way I’m going to get up before my kids” as sleep is a precious commodity in my life.

 It’s funny when you hear something you start to notice it everywhere.
 Rachel Hollis also talks about her “Five to Thrive” which also includes getting up one hour earlier than you normally do to make time for you.

 The more I read about the importance of habit, high performance and personal growth, the more getting up earlier and having a morning routine was mentioned.
 I wanted to make more time in my day for me so I decided to get up earlier.
-I was drawn to making time for me in the mornings because it allows me to give myself to best of me when I are well rested and recharged, rather than what is left of me at the end of the day when I’ve spent the day looking after everyone else and all I wanted to do was rest and watch TV.
+I was drawn to making time for me in the mornings because it allows me to give myself the best of me when I am well rested and recharged, rather than what is left of me at the end of the day.
+As a Mum, I’ve spent the day looking after everyone else and all I wanted to do was rest and watch TV.

 It was a slow process but over the last three and a half years I have woken up 15 minutes earlier every few months to go from getting up at 7am to now rising at 4.44am.